nyggus/easycheck/README.rst

         return full_name.split(' ')[0]

-But the checkit module offers also a dedicated function for checking arguments, `check_argument`.
+But the checkit module offers also a dedicated function for checking arguments, :code:`check_argument`.
 It offers much more flexibility in some terms (combining various checks) but less in others (since it uses its own messages only).
 We could use the following approach to reach the same objective:

 .. code-block:: python